Dae-Hyung/technical-writing/New & Old Tutorial.md

 ## Overview

 Google Drive is an online cloud storage where users can create, upload, and/or save documents.
-Provides users to store their digital contents across all electronical devices such as computer, mobile phones, tablets and supports Apple devices.
+Provides users up to 15GB (gigabytes) store their digital contents across all electronical devices such as computer, mobile phones, tablets and supports Apple devices.
 It is useful to learn how to navigate Google Drive for organizing college course work, due to all the different courses and assignment types received throughout a students' time at college.
 The purpose of this tutorial is to take make navigation through Google Drive easier and simpler by showing you how to organize your files and folders.

 ## Lession Objectives